oohal/mboxbridge/README.md

 		Response:
 			-
 		Notes:
+			The BMC has no method for intercepting writes that occur over the LPC bus.
+The Host must explicitly notify the where and when a write has occured so that it may flush it to persistence.

 			Where within the window is the index of the first dirty block within the window - zero refers to the first block of the mapping.